SeanKilleen/seankilleen.github.io/_posts/2020-08-27-quick-tip-a-keyboard-shortcut-to-start-a-taskbar-app-as-an-administrator.md

 You can use `Win` + `Ctrl` + `Shift` + `[Position number]` to open a pinned taskbar app as an admin.

-For example, I have windows terminal pinned as the farthest left icon on my taskbar. `Win + Ctrl + Shift + 1` opens it as an admin.
+For example, I have the windows terminal pinned as the farthest left icon on my taskbar. `Win + Ctrl + Shift + 1` opens it as an admin.

+## Bonus: Another Thing I'd Apparently Missed

+You can also hold `Ctrl + Shift` and then click the icon to start it in admin mode.
+I feel more productive already.

 Happy elevating!